staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 1. Import a stereo sound somewhere into Assets/_Presenter/_Your Project.

-2. From Assets/_Presenter/Prefabs nest the "Ambient Sound" prefab under a "Chapter" prefab.
+2. From Assets/_Presenter/Prefabs nest the "Ambient Sound" prefab under a "Chapter" prefab in your scene.

 3. In the inspector, assign your imported sound to the Audio Source.
 The sound should sound like it's coming from all around.